fusionlanguage/fut/doc/reference.md

 Abstract methods have no body.
 They must be overridden in a derived class.
 The `override` specifier is mandatory (unlike in C++ and Java).
 A `sealed` method (`final` in Java terms) is implicitly `override`.
-A `virtual` or `override` method can be called from a class that overrides this method via `base.MethodName(arguments)`.
+To call a `virtual` or `override` method from a class that overrides this method, use `base.MethodName(arguments)`.

-The method name must identify the method within the class.
+The method name identifies the method within the class.
 Fusion does _not_ support overloading.
 It does support _default argument values_, though: